Royal Canadian Curling Club: Governance

 The club is governed by a board of directors who are elected by the members of the club.
 There are currently 6 board members.
 The club is member owned.
 New members purchase equity in the club when they start to curl.
 The equity is returned to the club when they resign as a member.
 Only active curlers are allowed to hold equity in the club.
 There are about 400 active curlers.

 The club employs a general manager, two bartenders, a full-time and a part-time ice maker.

 Bonspiels

 In 1938, the Men's Invitational Bonspiel was created.
 It ran for 27 years before ending in 1964.
 In 2003, the event was revived.
 The event is held late March running from Thursday to Sunday.
 The 2003 event featured Ontario's venerable Ed Werenich who came a close second in the tournament to the club's own Rob MacKay.
 In 2009, Ed's son Ryan Werenich skipped the winning team.

 Other regular events include the Turkey Spiel in December, Curling Night in Canada in February, and the women's spiel entitled the Royal Flush.

-The associate Riverdale League also holds an annual spiel entitled Do It On The Ice, and in March 2015 will simultaneously host the 10th annual Canadian Gay Curling Championship (CGCC).
+The associate Riverdale League—the oldest and largest gay curling league in Canada, founded in 1962—also holds an annual spiel entitled Do It On The Ice.
+Riverdale and the Royals have twice hosted the annual Canadian Gay Curling Championship, most recently in 2015, when Toronto curler John Epping threw the ceremonial first rock.